Is Enterography Underutilized in Diagnosing Ulcerative Colitis?

 • Provide crucial information on obstructive polypoid lesion size, the inaccessible upstream colonic lumen, potential extramural involvement, and the status of the underlying disease

-Cross-Sectional-Illustration“MRE has an important role in the assessment of UC and has been underused compared with its use for CD (Chrohn's Disease).
+Cross-Sectional-Illustration“MRE has an important role in the assessment of UC and has been underused compared with its use for CD (Crohn's Disease).
 Although UC is characterized as an inflammatory disease of the colorectal mucosa, various related abnormalities might be underdiagnosed with endoscopic examination.
 The radiologist can play a pivotal role in the management of UC with MRE by exploring what is beyond endoscopy.”

 Why not MRE?
 Patient satisfaction can be a hurdle